tonda100/eventstore-kafka/README.md

 ### Producing events
 1. Extend `AbstractEvent` class
-2. Use `EventStorePublisher#publish(event)` method for publishing event to Apache Kafka.
+2. Use `EventStorePublisher#publish(event)` method for publishing event to Apache Kafka synchronously.
+3. Use `EventStorePublisher#publishAsync(event)` method for publishing event to Apache Kafka asynchronously.

 ### Consuming events
 1. Extend `AbstractEvent` class or use the same as for publishing.